Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 How it Wears

-These Seamasters are often classified as half-dress and half-casual, However, I’d say this reference leans casual and best paired with jeans and t-shirt.
-The masculine design and unpolished case gives off a ruggedness appropriate to its era.
+These Seamasters are often classified as half-dress and half-casual.
+However, I’d say this reference leans casual and best paired with jeans and a t-shirt.
+The masculine design and unpolished case exude a ruggedness appropriate to its era.

-This model has the original 1948 bumper movement.
+Like the original 1948 model, this one also has a bumper movement.
 Though it might not be as efficient in winding, there’s a certain charm in the feel and sound of the bumping motion.
-Similar to a jangling bracelet, it creates a distinguished vintage wearing experience.
+Much like a jangling bracelet, it contributes to a distinguished vintage-wearing experience.

-The lugs, white dial, and oversized crown give this watch a commanding presence, making it best suited for wrists ranging from 5.5″ to 6.25″.
-The downward-sloped lugs create a visual hug on my wrist, but those on the larger wrist size should try one on before buying.
+Despite its 34.5mm diameter, the lugs, white dial, and oversized crown give this watch a commanding presence.
+I find it sits best on wrists ranging from 5.5″ to 6.25″.
+The downward-sloping lugs create a visual hug on my wrist, but those on the larger wrist size should try one on before buying.

 .